 Gathering the parts of your ePortfolio

 You’ve spent your time at university completing tasks such as: project design, research, writing assignments, composing a CV, group work, programming, designing products or computer games, and earning grades.
 All of these are candidates for your ePortfolio.
-You may have photos of sports participation or voluntary work, bookmarks of favorite websites, personal accomplishments, journal writings, society membership, awards, and hobbies.
+You may have photos of sports participation or voluntary work, bookmarks of favourite websites, personal accomplishments, journal writings, society membership, awards, and hobbies.
 These are also candidates.
-Your collection process begins with you mentally cataloging each piece of evidence and deciding how to use it.
+Your collection process begins with you mentally cataloguing each piece of evidence and deciding how to use it.

 Where do I start?

 - Your CV: include an updated CV, perhaps downloadable as a pdf file.
 You might begin your portfolio simply by uploading your CV just to get you started.

 - Sample essays and reports: these are common standards by which all students are judged.